-- providing us with access to all information of which they are aware that is relevant to the preparation and fair presentation of the financial statements, including all financial records, documentation of internal control over financial reporting and federal financial assistance and related information, and any additional information that we may request for audit purposes; - providing us with unrestricted access to persons within the Entity from whom we determine it necessary to obtain audit evidence; - making us aware of any significant contractor relationships in which the contractor has the responsibility for program compliance; - ensuring that the Entity identifies and complies with all federal statutes, regulations, and terms and conditions of federal awards applicable to its activities and for informing us of any known violations.
-The Entity should identify and disclose to us all federal statutes, regulations, and terms and conditions of federal awards that have a direct and material effect on the determination of financial statement amounts or other significant financial data; - taking timely and appropriate steps to remedy fraud, illegal acts, violations of contracts or federal awards, or abuse that we may report; - designing, implementing, and maintaining effective internal control over financial reporting and federal financial assistance, which includes adequate accounting records and procedures to safeguard the Entity's assets, and for informing us of all known significant deficiencies and material weaknesses in, and significant changes in, internal control over financial reporting and federal financial assistance; - informing us of their views about the risk of fraud within the Entity and their awareness of any known or suspected fraud and the related corrective action proposed;
+- providing us with access to all information of which they are aware that is relevant to the preparation and fair presentation of the financial statements, including all financial records, documentation of internal control over financial reporting and related information, and any additional information that we may request for audit purposes; - providing us with unrestricted access to persons within the Entity from whom we determine it necessary to obtain audit evidence; - ensuring that the Entity identifies and complies with all laws, regulations, contracts, and grant agreements applicable to its activities and for informing us of any known violations.
+The Entity should identify and disclose to us all laws, regulations, contracts, and grant agreements that have a direct and material effect on the determination of financial statement amounts or other significant financial data; - taking timely and appropriate steps to remedy fraud, illegal acts, violations of contracts or grant agreements, or abuse that we may report;

-- adjusting the financial statements, including disclosures, to correct material misstatements and for affirming to us in a representation letter that the effects of any uncorrected misstatements, including missing disclosures, aggregated by us during the current engagement, including those pertaining to the latest period presented, are immaterial, both individually and in the aggregate, to the financial statements as a whole; - establishing and maintaining a process to address and track the status of our findings, conclusions, and recommendations, including providing management's views on such matters as well as planned corrective actions to be included in the report, in a timely manner.
-This includes informing us of findings and recommendations from previous audits, attestation engagements, or other studies that could have a material effect on the financial statements and whether any related recommendations were implemented; - informing us of any events occurring subsequent to the date of the financial statements through the date of our auditor's report that may affect the financial statements or the related disclosures; - informing us of any subsequent discovery of facts that may have existed at the date of our auditor's report that may have affected the financial statements or the related disclosures; - taking corrective action on any reported findings or questioned costs reported to them and preparing a summary schedule of prior audit findings and a corrective action plan, if applicable, as required by the Uniform Guidance; - submitting the reporting package (including financial statements, schedule of expenditures of federal awards, auditor's reports and, if applicable, a summary schedule of prior audit findings and a corrective action plan) along with the Data Collection Form to the designated federal clearinghouse and, if appropriate, to pass-through entities.
-The Data Collection Form and the reporting package must be submitted within the earlier of 30 days after receipt of the auditor's reports or nine months after the end of the audit period, unless a longer period is agreed to in advance by the cognizant or oversight agency for the audit; - distributing the report(s), including the financial statements, any supplementary information, and the report(s) thereon, to those officials and organizations requiring them.
+- designing, implementing, and maintaining effective internal control over financial reporting, which includes adequate accounting records and procedures to safeguard the Entity's assets, and for informing us of all known significant deficiencies and material weaknesses in, and significant changes in, internal control over financial reporting; - informing us of their views about the risk of fraud within the Entity and their awareness of any known or suspected fraud and the related corrective action proposed; - adjusting the financial statements, including disclosures, to correct material misstatements and for affirming to us in a representation letter that the effects of any uncorrected misstatements, including missing disclosures, aggregated by us during the current engagement, including those pertaining to the latest period presented, are immaterial, both individually and in the aggregate, to the financial statements as a whole; - establishing and maintaining a process to address and track the status of our findings, conclusions, and recommendations, including providing management's views on such matters as well as planned corrective actions to be included in the report, in a timely manner.
+This includes informing us of findings and recommendations from previous audits, attestation engagements, or other studies that could have a material effect on the financial statements and whether any related recommendations were implemented; - informing us of any events occurring subsequent to the date of the statement of financial position through the date of our auditor's report that may affect the financial statements or the related disclosures; - informing us of any subsequent discovery of facts that may have existed at the date of our auditor's report that may have affected the financial statements or the related disclosures; - distributing the report(s), including the financial statements, any supplementary information, and the report(s) thereon, to those officials and organizations requiring them.